 Be Aware of Fire Safety

 Familiarize yourself with the hotel’s fire safety procedures, including the location of fire exits and extinguishers.
-(See Also: Is it Safe to Visit Peru?
+(See Also: Is It Safe To Visit Los Alamos?
 A Traveler’s Guide)

 Food and Water Safety in Tallinn